Read how IIASA works with research partners across the globe to deliver world-class research.

 Science and policy must work together to achieve a sustainable future for humanity.

 Mr. Gomez-Echeverri was educated at Yale and Georgetown Universities, US, in the areas of environmental science and management and international economic affairs respectively.
 He was a Lead Author of the IPCC WGIII Fifth Assessment Report Chapter on Finance (Chapter 16) and contributing author in other policy chapters of AR5.
 He was a member of the small Core Team responsible for producing the Synthesis Report of the AR5 as well as the Summary for Policy Makers and Technical Summary.
-His research interests are in the areas concerned with climate and development linkages, implementation of the Paris Agreement and Development Agenda 2030, and governance of energy, climate change, finance, and development cooperation.
+He has been recently selected as Coordinating Lead Author of the IPCC WGIII Sixth Assessment Report Chapter 17 Accelerating the Transition in the Context of Sustainable Development.
+With Chapter I which frames the work of WGIII, the chapter that he will co-lead will serve as one of the bookends that wrap up and synthetize the IPCC AR6 WGIII work.
+His research interests are in the areas concerned with climate and development linkages, implementation of the Paris Agreement and Development Agenda!
+2030, and governance of energy, climate change, finance, and development cooperation.
+He is currently leading a research initiative for a Special Issue of the Journal Climate Policy focused on the needed transformation of governance and institutions in support of the Paris Agreement and the Sustainable Development Goals.
+The work is being carried out within the framework of the initiative The World in 2050 (TWI2050) and involves a number of institutions and researchers.

 McCollum D, Gomez Echeverri L, Busch S, Pachauri S, Parkinson S, Rogelj J, Krey V, Riahi K, et al. (2017).
 Connecting the Sustainable Development Goals by their energy inter-linkages.
 IIASA Working Paper.
 IIASA, Laxenburg, Austria: WP-17-006